ulsgks/philosophers/README.md

 Write and tested on MacOS.

 ## 🍽 Features
-- *Simple implementation*: a saw a lot of philo make overcomplicated things, I try to keep my code simple as possible
+- *Simple implementation*: a saw a lot of philo make overcomplicated implementation, I try to keep my code simple as possible.
-- *Clean code* with comments for most important functions
+- *Clean code*: with comments for most important functions.
-- *Security*: all system calls are checked for errors and the program is properly terminated if an error is detected (that was painful to implement without `exit()` function)
+- *Security*: all system calls are checked for errors and the program is properly terminated if an error is detected (that was painful to implement without `exit()` function).

 ## 📋 Testing
 This philosopher project passed all basic tests, but not all advanced ones.
 It potentially has some bugs.